iO-Academy/2020-jan-MKLeaderboard/README.md

 To run the project, navigate to the `/api/` directory and type `nodemon start.js` in your terminal.
 This will start the node server.
 Then, in the `/app/` directory, type `npm start` in your terminal.

-Once you have completed the above steps, you can navigate to `http://localhost:3000` in a web browser and start enjoying Mario Kart Leaderboard.
+Once you have completed the above steps, you can navigate to `http://localhost:3000` in a web browser to start enjoying the Mario Kart Leaderboard.

 ## API Routes